jbruns/beastlist/product_requirements.md

 *   **Functionality:**
     *   Fetch the m3u8 playlist from the specified URL.
     *   Download the latest audio segments (fMP4).
-    *   Extract metadata (artist, title, album) from the audio segments using ID3 tags.
+    *   Extract metadata (artist, title, album, year) from the audio segments using ID3 tags.
-    *   Store the extracted metadata in an SQLite database, along with a timestamp.
+    *   Store the extracted metadata in Azure Table Storage, along with a timestamp.
+*   **Implementation:**
+    *   Implement the metadata extractor as an Azure Function.
+    *   Configure the Azure Function to run on a timer trigger with a 2-minute interval.
+    *   Modify [`direct_stream_metadata.py`](direct_stream_metadata.py) to:
+        *   Accept the m3u8 playlist URL as a configuration setting.
+        *   Connect to Azure Table Storage.
+        *   Extract the "year" metadata from the audio segments.
+        *   Store the extracted metadata in Azure Table Storage.

-*   **Database:** SQLite
+*   **Database:** Azure Table Storage
     *   **Schema:**
-        *   `id`: INTEGER PRIMARY KEY AUTOINCREMENT
+        *   `PartitionKey`: (e.g., "artist")
+        *   `RowKey`: (unique identifier, e.g., timestamp)
-        *   `artist`: TEXT
+        *   `artist`: STRING
-        *   `title`: TEXT
+        *   `title`: STRING
-        *   `album`: TEXT
+        *   `album`: STRING
+        *   `year`: INT
         *   `timestamp`: DATETIME
-*   **Implementation:**
-    *   Modify [`direct_stream_metadata.py`](direct_stream_metadata.py) to:
-        *   Accept the m3u8 playlist URL as a command-line argument or environment variable.
-        *   Connect to the SQLite database.
-        *   Store the extracted metadata in the database.
-        *   Run continuously, extracting metadata and storing it in the database.

 ### 3.2.
 Frontend (Playlist History)

 *   **Language:** HTML, CSS, JavaScript
 *   **Framework/Library:** None (to match the style of the provided website)
 *   **Functionality:**
-    *   Display the playlist history from the SQLite database.
+    *   Display the playlist history from Azure Table Storage.
-    *   Implement real-time filtering by artist, title, and album.
+    *   Implement real-time filtering by artist, title, album, and year.
     *   Mirror the style of [https://www.savvybeastradio.com](https://www.savvybeastradio.com).
 *   **Implementation:**
     *   Create an HTML page to display the playlist history.